Solidarity through the Arts

 It is important that as an art organization we show solidarity and support for those harmed by police brutality and systemic racism in the states as well as here at home.
-We condemn racism and we affirm our commitment to the fair and equitable treatment, representation and prosperity for all peoples.
-We would like to acknowledge that our organization still has farther to go to achieve this mission and will reflect on meaningful actions we need to take to get there.
+We condemn racism and we affirm our commitment to fair and equitable treatment, representation, and prosperity for all peoples.
+We would like to acknowledge that our organization still has further to go to achieve this mission and will reflect on meaningful actions we need to take to get there.